 You'll also hear stories of patients spending hundreds of thousands of dollars on treatments for chronic Lyme — including alternative treatments that aren't necessarily proven to be effective.
 Dr. Auwaerter told Vice in 2016 that he's seen patients who've spent $10,000 to $20,000 on antibiotics and herbal supplements prescribed by Lyme-literate doctors.
 These doctors are often referred to as LLMDs, according to The Cut, which published a detailed feature on chronic Lyme last year.
 (Note: Dr. Williams said the use of the term LLMD is, in her experience, "entirely patient generated."
 Dr. Auwaerter said it seems to be self-declared, and he doesn't believe doctors in "mainstream medicine" use it.)

 There is no "cookie cutter" recipe for treating patients; everyone is different, Dr. Lehman told POPSUGAR — adding that ozone therapy has long been used to kill bacteria.
-She suggested ozone therapy for patients who don't tolerate oral or IV antibiotics or for those who want it in addition to antibiotics.
-The patient The Cut spoke to said ozone therapy made her feel worse, and it's important to note that there is no definitive research on the therapy's effectiveness on persistent Lyme symptoms.
+She suggested ozone therapy for patients who don't tolerate oral or IV antibiotics, or for those who want it in addition to antibiotics.
+The patient The Cut spoke to said ozone therapy made her feel worse, and it's important to note that there is no definitive research on the therapy's effectiveness for treating persistent Lyme symptoms.
 However, there are some anecdotal accounts of positive effects.

 Overdiagnosis vs. Underdiagnosis